grassdog/osx/README.md

 ## 6. Other manual installs and file copies

-- Aircard Watcher from SierraWireless Drivers
+- Aircard Watcher and SierraWireless Drivers
 - Copy across from USB backup
     - ~/Pictures/Lightroom
     - ~/code/tools